Bachelor of Science in Bioinformatics

 Project: Capstone Experience

-Disciplinary ‘Data Science Lab’ Courses
+Disciplinary ‘Data Science Laboratory’ Courses

 • Genome Sequencing and Analysis